 Lately, I’ve been using my version of the Pomodoro Technique.
 I’ll call it my Priordoro strategy!

-- Block out my Outlook Calendar for the time required.
-(Let’s assume 30 minutes)
+- Block out – Block out my Outlook Calendar for the time required.
+(Let’s assume 60 minutes)

-- On completing the task I have a 15 to 30 minute break to check emails, etc. Before commencing my next Task.
-(Back to Step 1)
+- Break – On completing the task I have a 15 to 30 minute break to check emails, etc.

 I’m finding that this approach is helping me to stay focussed for longer and get some quality ‘deep work’ done.
 I started with 30 minutes, because an hour seemed a bit too long.
 But now, I feel OK about starting with an hour.
 In effect, I’ve been training my brain to focus for longer.
 Don’t forget to switch off all your notifications too!